2104240031my/necco/necco-spec.md

 ## 3.2.
 Definition Space
-In Mew, all versions share one definition space.
+In necco, all versions share one definition space.

+## 3.x.
+Necochan
+In necco, the endpoints that communicate are called "Nekochan".
+Nekochan are classified into "Local Nekochan" and "Remote Nekochan" (also called "Peer Nekochan" or "co-Nekochan") depending on whether they are on your side or the other side.

+## 3.4.
+Connection
+"Connection" is the shared state between co-Nekochan in necco.

 ## 3.5.
+Mew
+"Mew" is the basic transmission unit of necco, similar to a datagram, packet, segment, etc.
+All Mews follow byte boundaries.

+## 3.5.
 Version Identifier
 Every necco version has a "VersionID" that uniquely identifies the version.

 ```
-enum VersionID: u64 {
+enum VersionID: u16 {
-    Null       = 0x0000000000000000,
+    Null       = 0x0000,
-    Resrvd0Min = 0xff00000000000000,
+    Resrvd0Min = 0xf000,
-    Resrvd0Max = 0xffffffffffffffff
+    Resrvd0Max = 0xffff
 };
 ```

-## 3.4.
-Channel
+## 3.6.
+Handshake

-"Channel" is the connection in necco (often abbreviated as "chan" or "necco chan").
+## 3.6.1.
+Role in Handshake
+In necco, there is no clear division of roles such as client or server for each endpoint, but the roles only occur during handshake.
+The Nekochan that initiates the handshake is called the "Proposer", and the Nekochan that responds to it is called the "Responder".

-## 3.5.
-Mew
+## Vocabulary
-"Mew" is the basic transmission unit of necco, similar to a datagram, packet, segment, etc.
-All Mew follow byte boundaries.

-## 3.5.1.
-Call and Response
-necco is a partially-stateless communication protocol.
-Specifically, each Mew has a counterpart, and one pair is independent from the other.
+The ability to flexibly extend Mew forms through vocabulary is at the core of necco's elasticity.

 ## 4.1.
 Version 1